Indithem/cop290-assignment1/src/strategies/README.md

 * `Strategy` abstract class is the base class for those strategies which depend on a single stock
 * `PairsStrategy` abstract class is the base class for those strategies which depend on a pair of stocks.
 * `Adx_Strategy` class is a specific class made for the strategies that require high and low values of the stock in addition.
+* `LinearRegressionStrategy` class is a specific class made for the training a linear regression model on train data.

 ### Strategy